GoEddie/SSDTExtension/README.md

 The reason for this is that it takes ages to build and deploy singel files as part of the tdd t-sql approach and this makes my life easier.
 Please fork and improve.

-To install, either download the code and run the visual studio project (you will need the 2013 visual studio sdk) - or download from http://mwebhosting.co.uk/SqlServerTddHelper.vsix (also in the download/0.4.1 folder) and run it on a machine with visual studio 2013 installed.
+To install, either download the code and run the visual studio project (you will need the 2013 visual studio sdk) - or download from https://github.com/GoEddie/SSDTExtension/blob/master/download/0.4.2/SqlServerTddHelper.vsix?raw=true  and run it on a machine with visual studio 2013 installed.